-MetalsMetal, including ferrous, non-ferrous, and stainless steel can be detected via X-ray, even when inside foils.
+MetalsMetal, including ferrous, non-ferrous, and stainless steel can be detected via X-ray, even when inside foils and aluminum cans.
 This is important in almost all manufacturing industries, as components can break at any point during production, and should that happen, the product should be rejected before final packaging.

 Flavor & Sugar ClumpsUnlike some of the other contaminants, flavor or sugar clumps may not be much of a health hazard, but they do negatively impact the experience consumers have with your product or brand.
 X-ray detection can find inconsistencies such as these to improve your consumer's experience when it matters most.

 GlassGlass contaminants, including glass shards, can be particularly important to detect when producing products with glass containers, especially in the food and beverage and other consumer packaged goods industries.